TS22082/FS_Dat-API/README.md

 # FS_Dat-API
-A node app that will take requests from MVP and write things to file system.
-Will eventually set up folder as dat stream
+A node app that will take requests from MVP and write data to file system.
+Folder will have a dat stream and be provided a shareable dat address.

+# Current state:
-Current state: reads txt file in the folder in which it is located in
+* reads txt file in the folder in which it is located in

-download and run "node app.js" in root directory.
-It will read the contents of a file in the same folder
+* sets folder up as dat stream
+* displays dat address.

+# Directions
+* Download and navigate to folder app.js is located in.
+* run "npm install"
+* run "node app.js"

+# Requirements
+* Node